EVIDENCE-BASED TOXICOLOGY COLLABORATION

 Using evidence in policy-making

-It is one thing to know what the evidence says about the health risks posed by an environmental exposure, and quite another to know how best to respond to this evidence.
+It is one thing to know what the evidence says about the health risks posed by an environmental exposure, but quite another to know how best to respond to this evidence.

-The Evidence & Decision-Making Working Group is working on the information that is layered on top of evidence of health effects when making policy, so that decisions are transparent and fully informed by all relevant considerations.
+Our Evidence & Decision-Making Working Group is creating frameworks for systematically handling the additional layers of decision-relevant information besides health effects when making policy, so that decisions are transparent and fully informed by all relevant considerations.

 The cover page of the journal Evidence-Based Toxicology.
 The picture is an abstract arrangement of shapes and curves.